-Western Illinois University will be the leader in educational quality, opportunity, and affordability among regional public universities
+Western Illinois University aims to be the leading public regional university in providing educational quality, opportunity, and affordability.

 Our Mission

 Western Illinois University empowers students, faculty, and staff to lead dynamic and diverse communities.
 We provide student-centered undergraduate and graduate programs characterized by innovative teaching, research, and service, grounded in interdisciplinary, regional and global perspectives.
 We engage our students in educational opportunities guided by a professional and diverse faculty and staff in collaboration with alumni and community partners.